khizarrouf/End_to_End_Mortgage_Default_Project/README.md

 ### Key Considerations:
 Class Imbalance: One of the significant challenges in this project was the class imbalance, as there are significantly more non-defaulting loans than defaulting loans.
 To address this, techniques such as class weighting and data stratification were employed to ensure the model had a balanced representation of both classes during training.
 Computational Limitations: Due to computational constraints, only a subset of the dataset was used for model training.
-In future work, the model could be improved by leveraging additional computational resources or using cloud-based solutions to train on larger datasets.
+In future work, the model could be improved by leveraging additional computational resources.